6th century BC

 'I have just three things to teach: simplicity, patience, compassion.
 These three are your greatest treasures.'

-Click the Amazon logo to find books by or about Lao-tzu or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about Lao-tzu or the Bing logo to search the web for more information.